mauroservienti/milestone.github.io/_posts/one-password.md

 ## What's next?

 I planned for a future switch when I upgraded my account to premium.
-I set a reminder for me nine months ahead to start looking for alternatives with a significant enough buffer time before the LastPass renewal.
+I set a reminder for myself nine months ahead to start looking for alternatives with a significant enough buffer time before the LastPass renewal.

 When the time came, based on the early cost of a password management solution, I decided not to go through the pain of other password manager trials.
 I didn't want to update all my devices to new software with a trial license.
 Import all my passwords, play with the bits, and switch to a different trial.